roblox-ts/roblox-ts.com/_docs/quick-start.md

 	}
 }
 ```
-You should add more partitions for the subfolders of your `out` folder.
+You should add more partitions for the sub-folders of your `out` folder.

 6\.
 Run `npm install rbx-types` to install the Roblox API type definitions.